amitlan/website/writing/pg/partition-logical-replication/index.md

 By default, publishing a partitioned table by adding it to publication is really just a shorthand for publishing all of its present and future leaf partitions.
-This still implies though that matching partitions must be present on the receiving end.
+This still implies though that matching partitions must be present on the receiving server.
 Actually, `INSERT`, `UPDATE`, `DELETE` operations on a partitioned table are physically applied to its leaf partitions and so each operation's `WAL` record (or specifically logical information contained in it) contains the leaf partitions' schema information.
 Because logical replication publisher plugin (`pgoutput`) generates logical change records to publish by decoding `WAL`, those records thus contain leaf partition information.
-That is why the receiving end must have the same leaf partitions present to be able to consume the changes.
+That is why the receiving server must have the same leaf partitions present to be able to consume the changes.

 If that sounds too restrictive, one can now ask the partitioned table changes to be published using its own schema as follows: